ellraiser/beenet/readme.md

 ## Port Forwarding
-Port forwarding is something you have to do in your internet router settings.
-If you do not have access to your router (i.e. you're in student accomadation) you will not be able to port forward and so you will not be able to run a custom BeeNet server for players not on the same network as you.
+Port forwarding allows traffic between you and other people online over a specific port.
+It's something you can modify in your internet router settings.

+> If you do not have access to your router (i.e. you're in student accomadation) you will not be able to port forward and so you will not be able to run a custom BeeNet server for players not on the same network as you.

 Assuming you do have access to your router, you can use the website, [Port Forward](https://portforward.com/router.htm) to find out specific steps for the brand of router you have.
 Usually the steps involve something like going to the URL `192.168.1.1` in your browser, logging in using the username/password on the back of your physical router, and then specifying a port to forward.